 She went into remission, and her trainer was grateful to have his partner in crime-fighting back.

 One day, Angel’s humans came across a lump on her belly.
 Initial tests came back as negative, but two weeks later, after more tests, she was officially diagnosed with cancer.

 It was one of the most common cancers found in dogs, but it also one of the most responsive cancers to treatments.
 While chemotherapy would put her in remission, a full recovery would require a bone marrow transplant.

 Her humans didn’t give up and held fundraisers to help raise the money necessary for Angel’s transplant.
 After 25 weeks of chemotherapy, Angel had her transplant.

 Three years later, Angel was doing better than ever.
 She never gave up because Angel was a fighter.

 9. Mastiff Therapy Dog Loses Leg, But Beats Cancer

 Bailey the Mastiff, a therapy dog, made at least 400 visits to nursing homes.
 She loved her job helping seniors feel better and probably helped around at least a thousand people a month.

 However, this time around, Bailey needed some help.
-Bailey didn’t want to put her left front foot down, so her owners took her to the vet.
+Bailey didn’t want to put her left front foot down, so her humans took her to the vet.
 It turned out to be bone cancer.

 Bailey had to get her leg amputated, but that didn’t stop her.
-Of course, at first Bailey struggled to walk and kept falling down, but after a lot of rehabilitation, she figured it out.
+At first, Bailey struggled to walk and kept falling down.
+But after a lot of rehabilitation, she figured it out.
 She was able to start enjoying life to the fullest and continued to do her work as a therapy dog.